-This statement covers Ensono, Inc., a corporation incorporated in Delaware, US, along with its direct and indirect subsidiaries including Ensono, LLC, a limited liability company established in Delaware, US, Ensono Limited, a company incorporated in the UK, Ensono Technologies LLP, a limited liability partnership established in India, Ensono GmbH, an entity established in Germany, and Ensono sp. z o.o., a subsidiary incorporated in Poland each part of the Ensono Group.
+This statement covers Ensono, Inc., a corporation incorporated in Delaware, US, along with its direct and indirect subsidiaries including Ensono, LLC, a limited liability company established in Delaware, US, Ensono Limited, a company incorporated in the UK, Ensono Technologies LLP, a limited liability partnership established in India, Ensono GmbH, an entity established in Germany, and Ensono sp. z o.o., a subsidiary incorporated in Poland, each part of the Ensono Group.

-This statement highlights the approach we are taking in the course of the financial year January 31, 2022 - December 31, 2022, to combat modern slavery in our organization and supply chain.
+This statement highlights the approach we are taking during the financial year January 31, 2023 - December 31, 2023, to combat modern slavery in our organization and supply chain.